dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 with indiscriminate, violent force, all while claiming that you are the terrorist.

+###

+What people need is peace through strength.
+Buddhists profess non-violence, but practice martial arts because of how it strenthens and expands their mind.
+Further, tyrants and opportunistic people will attack those they perceive as being weak.
+Therefore, weakness invites an opportunity for violence.
+However, movements lead by people like Martin Luther King Jr. and Mahatmas Gandhi would never have grown or blossomed if they condoned violence.

+Those two movements for civil rights, sovereignty and progress were successful precisely because they forced their opponents to question their application of force.
+They forced the brutal to question their acts of violence.
+An eye for an eye makes the whole world go blind.
+Instead Gandhi forced those who could not be reconciled with to lash out and, in their own pacifist reaction to it, forced these people to realize what they were doing was wrong.
+That it didn't matter what degree of brutality was applied.
+Gandhi and his movement grew through painful cooperative sacrifice, which lead his people to feel invested and, in this way, he led them to secure moral authority, the higher ground in the minds of men.

+And so, our movement needs to identify our own Salt March.
+What is it that

+(move the following?)

 AND FUCK YOU, YOU RUINED MY LIFE!
 What was I supposed to do?!
 Roll over like a dog?
 Grab a shovel and dig my own grave?
 Turn around and inflict the same psychological lacerations upon others, hoping that my